Roeshambo/MonolithDKP/README.md

 	  isn't lost due to somehow losing your WTF folder.
 	- Export DKP to HTML at the end of a raid week and paste into an HTML file and keep a week by week log in Discord for players to view outside of the game.
 This will also give you a backup of the data to reapply in the event data is lost.

-If you'd like to change the Monolith DKP Title image to one for your own guild, you're more than welcome to.
+If you'd like to change the CommunityDKP Title image to one for your own guild, you're more than welcome to.
 It simply requires you replace "CommunityDKP\Media\Textures\CommDKP-0title-t.tga" with your custom tga image (MUST be 256 x 64).